Traffic light: Cycle signals

-Where cycle lanes or cycle tracks exist on the approach to a signal-controlled junction, it must be considered how to incorporate cyclists safely into the junction to reduce conflict between motor vehicles and cyclists.
+Where cycle lanes or cycle tracks exist on the approach to a signal-controlled junction, it must be considered how to safely incorporate cyclists into the junction to reduce conflicts between motor vehicles and cyclists.

 An advanced stop line can be placed after the stop line at traffic lights.
-This allows cyclists to position themselves in front of traffic at a red light and get a headstart.
+This allows cyclists to position themselves in front of traffic at a red light and get a head start.

-In the US, design advice typically advises that the cycle lane should continue through the junction to the left of the right-turn lane; however, this creates conflict where motor vehicles wish to enter the right lane, as they must cross the cycle lane at a bad angle.
+In the US, design guidance typically recommends that the cycle lane continue through the junction to the left of the right-turn lane; however, this creates conflict for motor vehicles wishing to enter the right lane, as they must cross the cycle lane at a poor angle.

 Under Dutch engineering principles, cyclists are instead kept to the right of the junction, with protected kerbs.
-This improves safety by putting cyclists into the eyeline of motor vehicles at the stop line, allowing cyclists a headstart over turning traffic.
-This design also allows cyclists to complete far-side turns without having to wait in the centre of the junction.
-UK engineers have innovated on this design through the Cycle Optimised Protected Signals (CYCLOPS) junction, e.g. in Manchester.
-This places the cycle track around the edge of the signal junction and gives cyclists and pedestrians a single all-red phase, entirely separate from motor traffic and shortens pedestrian crossing times.
+This improves safety by putting cyclists in the eyeline of motor vehicles at the stop line, giving cyclists a head start over turning traffic.
+This design also allows cyclists to complete far-side turns without waiting in the centre of the junction.
+UK engineers have innovated on this design through the Cycle Optimised Protected Signals (CYCLOPS) junction, e.g., in Manchester.
+This places the cycle track around the edge of the signal junction, gives cyclists and pedestrians a single all-red phase entirely separate from motor traffic, and shortens pedestrian crossing times.

-Alternatively, cyclists can be considered pedestrians on approach to a junction, or where a cycle track crosses a road and combined pedestrian-cyclist traffic lights (known as Toucan crossings in the UK) can be provided.
+Alternatively, cyclists can be considered pedestrians on approach to a junction, or where a cycle track crosses a road, and combined pedestrian-cyclist traffic lights (known as Toucan crossings in the UK) can be provided.

 Public transport signals

 Traffic lights for public transport often use signals that are distinct from those for private traffic.
-They can be letters, arrows or bars of white or (an LED 100-watt typical) coloured light.
+They can be letters, arrows, or bars of white or (typically) coloured LED light (100-watt).